 Reviewers are unanimous in saying there is really no reason to choose the V6 engine in the 2012 VW CC instead of the turbocharged four-cylinder.
 Not only do they say the V6 is more money than they’d like to spend, they feel the turbo four is plenty fast and its fuel economy makes it one of the best turbo four engines on the market.

 The automotive press is somewhat split on the CC’s handling.
 Some dislike its body lean and touchy brakes, while others say its brakes are strong and it has minimal body lean.
-Test drive it yourself to see whether you agree or disagree with reviewers’ opinions.

 - "V-6 version is insanely expensive." -- Car and Driver